Skip to Content

 Credentials

-The FAA Airframe and Powerplant certificate is one of the basic requirements for an aviation maintenance technician to maintain US registered aircraft in an airworthy condition.
-The mechanic is a vital part of a critical safety system for the flying public.
+The FAA A&P certificate is the basic requirement for an aviation maintenance technician to maintain US registered aircraft in an airworthy condition.
+The A&P mechanic is vital for the safety of the flying public.

 Curriculum